Long Island Head Lighthouse

 Historic Stories:

-Long Island Head Lighthouse was built as the nation’s first cast-iron lighthouse.
+Long Island Head Lighthouse was rebuilt in 1844.
+It became the nation’s first cast-iron lighthouse.

 |